19hours/sg-statutes/Acts/Companies Act.md

 (a) after the company has gone into liquidation;

 (b) where the company is a bank licensed under the Banking Act (Cap.
 19) or is a finance company licensed under the Finance Companies Act (Cap.
-108); or
+108);

+[Act 15 of 2017 wef 23/05/2017]

 (c) where the company is an insurance company licensed under the Insurance Act (Cap.
-142).
+142); or

 [13/87]

 [Act 11 of 2013 wef 18/04/2013]

+[Act 15 of 2017 wef 23/05/2017]

+(d) where the company belongs to such class of companies as the Minister may by order in theGazetteprescribe.

+[Act 15 of 2017 wef 23/05/2017]

 (8) A judicial management order shall, unless it is otherwise discharged, remain in force for a period of 180 days from the date of the making of the order but the Court may, on application of a judicial manager, increase this period subject to such terms as the Court may impose.